-South Rim is filled with diverse lodging, camping and restaurant options.
+South Rim is filled with diverse lodging, camping, and restaurant options.
 You will find here also a lot of adventure possibilities.

-Getting to the South Rim of Grand Canyon
+Getting to the South Rim of Grand Canyon National Park

-Grand Canyon Maps
+Grand Canyon National Park Maps

 So, if you are planning a visit Grand Canyon for several days and you want to see all its parts and most exciting places, it pays to buy a set of 3 maps: Grand Canyon National Park Map Pack Bundle.
 National Geographic Trails Illustrated’s three map collection provides a comprehensive overview of the entire park and its neighboring areas.
 The set includes Grand Canyon North and South Rims with enhanced detail maps around the central Grand Canyon, including Grand Canyon Village and the Bright Angel Trail.
 Moreover, you get the Grand Canyon East and Grand Canyon West map.
-We like this set of map, because they have a good scale and they are waterproof and tear resistant.
+We like this set of map, because they have a good scale and they are waterproof and tear-resistant.

 We also use Grand Canyon Trail Map.
 A new, more detailed 7th edition has been released in 2020, which is excellent.
 It’s worth to buy it.
 Trails have trail ratings, text descriptions & statistics.
 It includes 100ft contours, shaded relief, a UTM grid for use with GPS, springs & drinking water, backcountry use zones, and much more.
 Very durable.
 Most importantly, very accurate.
 If you plan on doing any backpacking in the GC, this is the one to buy.
 It includes more detail, particularly if you want to get a little away from the regular routes.